Lucaterre/kraken-ocr-data/README.md

 I am now able to transcribe an image with kraken, by running this command : `kraken -i [img file] [output file] segment ocr -m model_best.mlmodel`.

 For an unknown reason, [@Lucaterre](https://github.com/Lucaterre) and I could not find the way to transcribe more than one image with a single command : at each time, the output file was rewritten.
-We solved this problem by writting a bash script wich iterate over every images in a directory[batch_recog_kraken.sh](https://github.com/jeandamien-genero/kraken-ocr-data/blob/main/scripts/batch_recog_kraken.sh).
+We solved this problem by writting a bash script wich iterate over every images in a directory [batch_recog_kraken.sh](https://github.com/jeandamien-genero/kraken-ocr-data/blob/main/scripts/batch_recog_kraken.sh).